 - Right after the flashing process finishes in Odin, you MUST reboot your device directly into TWRP.
 If the device tried and enters into the OS, then it might get locked again!

 Once you have fulfilled the requirements, you can follow the instructions below to prevent Prenormal KG/RMM State on Samsung Galaxy devices.
 We will presume that you have already flashed TWRP and booted your phone directly into TWRP.

-How to Prevent Prenormal KG/RMM State on Samsung Galaxy Devices?
+How to Bypass Prenormal KG/RMM State on Samsung Galaxy Devices?

 - Download the KG/RMM State Bypass zip file: Link

 - Copy the downloaded zip file to the external storage (SD card)